spark3dp/print-web-sample/README.md

 ## print-web-sample

-This sample web application demonstrates an end to end 3D printing workflow using Spark API.
+This sample web application demonstrates an end-to-end 3D printing workflow using the Spark APIs.
 It takes the user through the necessary steps required to import, heal, position, support, slice, export and print a 3D model.

 ### Setup